stevenburris1978/inf655wFirebaseBurris/README.md

 3. You can register from the log in page.
 4. you may change your name and email once you have registered and logged in.

-## challenges faced
-1. I needed more time to complete the assignment because i got stuck on how to get the edit to work.

-2.

-Provide a brief explanation of your implementation choices, challenges faced, and any additional features or improvements made.
+## 1.Provide a brief explanation of your implementation choices, 2. challenges faced, and 3.any additional features or improvements made.

+1. I chose to have a search page on a seperate page other than the homepage.
+On the homepage, you can add, delete, or edit a product.

+2. I did not get to the search by category or name opration.
+I had issues when needing to use .data or not using it with the props.
+I did not get the checked to work.

+3. adding firebase for user authentication and the product list is an improvement that I have made.

 ## Available Scripts